Lake Tohopekaliga

 largest lake in Osceola County, Florida, United States.
-It is the primary inflow of Shingle Creek, which rises in Orlando.
+Its primary inflow is Shingle Creek, which rises in Orlando.
 It covers 22700 acre, and spans 42 mi in circumference.
 It is linked to East Lake Tohopekaliga by Canal 31 (St. Cloud Canal).
 The canal is 3 mi long and runs through western St. Cloud.
 South Port canal is located at the southern tip of the lake and links it to Cypress Lake.
 It is 4 mi long.
 Lake Toho is bordered on the northern shore by Kissimmee, on the eastern shore by Kissimmee Park, and South Port on the southern shore.
 Lake Tohopekaliga is known for its bass fishing and birdwatching.
 Lakefront Park is located at the North end of the lake and borders Lakeshore Blvd.
 Lakefront Park has a scenic walking path with benches where visitors may view the area's wide array of waterfowl, alligators, turtles and others.
 Lakefront park also has a miniature lighthouse, a children's playground area, and is bordered on its west end by Big Toho Marina.